NOSALRO/robot_dart/src/docs/docs/faq.md

 #### **Torque sensor**
 Torque sensors can be added to every joint of the robot:
 {{TORQUE_SENSOR}}

 Torque sensors measure the torque $\tau \in \rm I\!R$ of the attached joint:
 {{TORQUE_MEASUREMENT}}

 #### **Force-Torque sensor**

 Force-Torque sensors can be added to every joint of the robot:
 {{FORCE_TORQUE_SENSOR}}

 Torque sensors measure the force $\boldsymbol{F} \in \rm I\!R^3$, the torque $\boldsymbol{\tau} \in \rm I\!R^3$ and the wrench $\boldsymbol{\mathcal{F}} =\begin{bmatrix} \tau, F\end{bmatrix}\in \rm I\!R^6$ of the attached joint:
 {{FORCE_TORQUE_MEASUREMENT}}

 #### **IMU sensor**

 Imu sensors can be added to every link of the robot:
 {{IMU_SENSOR}}

 Imu sensors measure the angular position vector $\boldsymbol{\theta} \in \rm I\!R^3$, the angular velocity $\boldsymbol{\omega} \in \rm I\!R^3$  and the linear acceleration $\boldsymbol{\alpha} \in \rm I\!R^3$ of the attached link:
 {{IMU_MEASUREMENT}}

 #### **RGB sensor**

+Any camera can be used as an RGB sensor:
 {{RGB_SENSOR}}

+We can easily save the image and/or transform it to grayscale:
 {{RGB_SENSOR_MEASURE}}

 #### **RGB_D sensor**

+Any camera can also be configured to also record depth:
 {{RGB_D_SENSOR}}

+We can save the depth images as well:
 {{RGB_D_SENSOR_MEASURE}}

 ## **How can I measure forces being applied to my robot?**

 ## **How can I spawn multiple robots in parallel?**